-We can't just add a search field and call it done.
+We can't just add a search field, or even a chatbot, and call it done.

 Human information seeking behaviors have been a topic of study in relation to computer systems since the 1960s.

 Marcia J. Bates is one important scholar whose work has been highly influential in the world of information system design over the past five decades, starting with her early research on how people search in library catalogs.